torvalds/linux/Documentation/leds/uleds.rst

     };

 A new LED class device will be created with the name given.
-The name can be any valid sysfs device node name, but consider using the LED class naming convention of "devicename:color:function".
+The name can be any valid sysfs device analde name, but consider using the LED class naming convention of "devicename:color:function".

 The current brightness is found by reading a single byte from the character device.
 Values are unsigned: 0 to 255.
 Reading will block until the brightness changes.
-The device node can also be polled to notify when the brightness value changes.
+The device analde can also be polled to analtify when the brightness value changes.

 The LED class device will be removed when the open file handle to /dev/uleds